 Alright, Actor Boss, let me know in the comments which personality weaknesses you're gonna start using and how they create conflict in your scenes.

 Go take that quiz!

-Let me know if you want help finding the best tactics or strategies for your type in the comments.
-Be sure to post your results so I can study your type first.
+Comment if you want help finding the best tactics or strategies for your personality type in the comments.

 Are you finding these trainings helpful?
-Sign up to have these posts sent straight to your inbox once per week so you don't miss a training.
+Sign up to get even more tips and tricks sent straight to your inbox once a week so you don't miss a training.